MPLLang/mpllib/README.md

 $ smlpkg sync
 ```

-And then add one of the following `.mlb` source files to your project.
+And then add one of the following `.mlb` or `.cm` source files to your project.

 ## Library sources

-Two source files:
+Three source files:

 * `lib/github.com/mpllang/mpllib/sources.mpl.mlb`
 * `lib/github.com/mpllang/mpllib/sources.mlton.mlb`

-The former is for use with MPL, the latter with MLton.
+* `lib/github.com/mpllang/mpllib/sources.smlnj.cm`

+The names of these files indicate which compiler they are intended to be
+used with: MPL, MLton, or SML/NJ.

 ## Documentation